 Bankroll management is very important for bettors of all experience levels.
-Bettors have the choice between betting to win and betting to risk and that difference can be lost on novice bettors that may not see much of a difference.
+Bettors have the choice between a bet to win and bet to risk and that difference can be lost on novice bettors that may not see much of a difference.
 As it turns out, there is a pretty big distinction between the two.

-When you bet online, you select the game that you want and then have two empty boxes.
+When you bet at online sportsbooks, you select the game that you want and then have two empty boxes.
 One is the Risk Amount and one is the Win Amount.
 In a general sense, the box that you fill in is the determining factor in whether you are a bet to win or bet to risk player.

 Every bettor has a different unit size based on his or her bankroll.
 Some bettors may bet $10 or $20 on a game and there are other bettors out there that move large sums of money like $10,000 or $20,000 per game.
 It doesn’t matter what size your traditional bet amount is because you’re going to be left with this same decision whether a dime means $10 for you or $10,000 for you.